Skip over main navigation

 ‘We didn’t know it then, but we were at the start of a very long, tough journey,’ says Amanda.

 Samuel was placed on a highly restrictive diet with elemental feed, and Amanda started to search for information that might help her and David support their son.
-Whilst there was virtually no information on the condition in the UK and Europe, Amanda learned about the research into gut allergies and eosinophilic disorders at the Cincinnati Children’s Hospital.
-In 2005 she and her husband David attended a conference when, for the first time, they realised the value of having a support group.
+Whilst there was virtually no information on the condition in the UK and Europe, Amanda learned about the research into gut allergies and Eosinophilic Disorders at the Cincinnati Children’s Hospital.
+In 2005, she and her husband David attended a conference when, for the first time, they realised the value of having a support group.

 ‘It was such as relief to be in an environment where people understood what you were going through but also where there was hope for the future.
 I came back to the UK and started up an online UK support group, and things just went from there.’